-The lack of an apostrophe in Finnegans Wake is intended; it is the story is about Humanity (‘Finnegan’ is ‘EveryPerson’) waking up, or coming to consciousness.
+The lack of an apostrophe in Finnegans Wake is intended; it is the story of Humanity (‘Finnegan’ is ‘EveryPerson’) waking up, or coming to consciousness.

 Some quotes about Finnegans Wake: